bemeurer/bemeurer.github.io/content/post/2018-12-04-macos-good-bad-ugly.md

 offering.
 Native encryption and snapshotting just work, absolutely seamless experience.
 I wish it had compression support, and that it was open source, but nothing is perfect.
-Secondly Xcode; I barely used Xcode during my time with the MacBook, mostly because IDEs just aren't my thing, but the feel times I tried it to test things out it seemed fine.
+Secondly Xcode; I barely used Xcode during my time with the MacBook, mostly because IDEs just aren't my thing, but the few times I tried it to test things out it seemed fine.

 Now to the hardware: it's fantastic.
 The MacBook Pro[^2] feels absolutely amazing